NiccoloN/eriantys-polimi-softeng1-2022/deliverables/Protocol/Protocol new/Protocol documentation.md

 - No response

-### PlayerDisconnectedMessage
+### ErrorMessage

-Sent from server to all clients if any of the clients disconnected
+Sent from server to all clients if any of the clients disconnected or an internal server error occurred

 #### Arguments

-- No arguments
+- Error description: the description of the error

 #### Possible responses